-Catalog Governing Graduation Requirements
+Catalog Governing Graduation

-The catalog governing students' graduation requirements is the Helena College catalog in effect at the time of initial enrollment as a degree-seeking student, as long as the student has been continually enrolled.
-A student may elect to graduate from any subsequent catalog.
-If a student is absent for two or more semesters, the catalog in effect at the time of readmission governs the student's graduation requirements.
-Students must complete all program requirements within six years of enrolling.
-Students who have not completed requirements in six years will be advised into the catalog in use at the time of graduation.
+The Helena College catalog in effect at the time of initial enrollment governs a student's graduation requirements, provided they have been continually enrolled.
+If a student takes a break for two or more semesters, the catalog at the time of readmission applies.
+Students may choose to graduate based on any following catalogs.

+All program requirements must be completed within five years of enrolling.
+Students who haven't met requirements within five years will follow the catalog in use at the time of graduation.

-In case of changes in the student's program, Helena College reserves the right to determine appropriate substitutions.
-If a program is eliminated, Helena College will determine an appropriate phase-out process for current students.
+In cases of program changes, Helena College determines appropriate substitutions.
+If a program is eliminated, an appropriate phaseout process is established for current students.